ggfisher/hello-world/Database Normalization.md

 A relation schema R __violates 3NF__ if a functional dependency X → A holds in R that does not meet either condition—meaning that it violates both conditions (a) and (b) of 3NF.
 This can occur due to two types of problematic functional dependencies:

-- A nonprime attribute determines another nonprime attribute.Here we typically have a transitive dependency that violates 3NF.
+- A nonprime attribute determines another nonprime attribute.
+Here we typically have a transitive dependency that violates 3NF.
 - A proper subset of a key of R functionally determines a nonprime attribute.
 Here we have a partial dependency that violates 3NF (and also 2NF).

 A relation schema R __is in 3NF__ if every nonprime attribute of R meets both of the following conditions: